Maine Residential Lease Agreement

 Energy Efficiency Disclosure Statement

-Maine rentals must make available an energy efficiency statement including disclosure of either the utility supplier’s information or the property’s 12-month energy consumption history.
+Maine rentals must prepare an energy efficiency statement, including either the utility supplier’s information or the property’s 12-month energy consumption history.
 The disclosure must be signed, and the landlord must retain a copy for at least three years.
-The landlord must disclose the property’s energy efficiency where the tenant will pay utility costs, as well as to any person who requests the statement.
+The landlord must disclose the property’s energy efficiency in any lease where the tenant pays utility costs.
+The statement must also be available on demand to anybody who asks for it.

 The following language must be included in an energy efficiency disclosure statement: